syuuzu/Resistance-Project/README.md

 ## Threat Model & Setup

-This software is intended to be run on a strictly air-gapped machine (e.g. a Librebooted ThinkPad with all physical radios disabled).
+This software is intended to be run on a air-gapped machine and secure machine.

-**Do not** compile this binary on an internet-connected machine.
+**Do not** compile this program on an internet-connected machine.

-1. On a internet connected machine, clone this repository.
+1. On a internet connected device, clone this repository.
 2. Burn the entire project directory to a read-only CD or DVD.
 3. Insert the disk into your air-gapped machine.
 4. Compile the binary locally on the trusted hardware: